 About 19th Episcopal District

-The 15th Episcopal district had 7 annual conferences
+At the time, the 15th Episcopal district had 7 annual conferences

-- The west Transvaal Annual Conference
+- The West Transvaal Annual Conference

 - The Cape Annual Conference

 - The Orangia Transvaal Annual Conference

 - The DWA/Namibia Annual Conference